xeodus/Sniper/README.md

 # moon-cave
-A trade bot for Bitget crypto exchange.
+This is a trade bot for Bitget excchange - work under progress :)